qingkaikong/blog/2017_07_Pager_duty/README.md

 #### How many earthquakes do we usually see during duty?
 ![png](https://raw.githubusercontent.com/qingkaikong/blog/master/2017_07_Pager_duty/figures/weekly_hist.png)

-This histogram shows us most responders did 1 or no earthquakes during the duty week (the first two bars show this).
+This histogram shows us most responders did 1 or no earthquakes during the duty week (the first two bars show this, and more than half of the weeks in the last 6 years ended up with none earthquake).
 The following table is a quick statistic summary of the earthquake counts.
 The mean is 0.75 earthquakes per duty, and the 50^th percentile is 0 earthquake, and 1 earthquakes for 75^th percentile.
 So far today, I have already done two earthquakes (my lucky day!), maybe I will do more earthquakes this tour of duty and fall on the tails of the histogram.

 |   |   |
 |:-:|:-:|